LasaleFamine/runnable-exports/README.md

 > Run your `exports` as command line arguments

-If you want to easly create a command line tool from a file and a bunch of exported functions.
+If you want to easily create a command line tool from a file and a bunch of exported functions.

 ## Install